- Discount rates are a cornerstone of modern valuation methods for discounting the value of expected future cash flows.

 This intuition that expected returns should be commensurate with risk is perfectly sound.
 Furthermore, the presence of an equity risk premium is not controversial.
 However, the expectation that returns should exceed risk is fundamentally different than the claim that returns are the reflexive assumption of risk.
 Moreover, the implementation of a standard deviation-based proxy for expected return is contradicted by empirical equity returns in which low volatility and low beta portfolios outperform.
 In response, Post-Modern (Post-Mortem???)
 Portfolio Theory revises the original CAPM to account for higher-order moments of the presumed underlying probability distribution without solving any core problems.
 Realizing that quantification of expected risk and reward in an efficient market could not be nearly as straightforward as a single linear regression, Eugene Fama and Kenneth French (FF) devised additional beta factors (i.e., Fama-French factors).
 Currently, FF has five factors while Cliff Asness’ firm, AQR, adds a sixth factor for momentum.
 These multi-factor approaches still suffer from fallacies of hindsight and assumed linearity.

 Moreover, for the typified CAPM approach to have merit, the MM theorem on the irrelevance of capital structure must be wrong since it posits that the value of a firm is unaffected by capital structure.
 MM was originally premised on a tax-free world, but in the presence of debt interest tax deductions, it suggest that optimal capital structure incorporates at least some debt.
-This is in contradiction to most implementations of CAPM which elevate discount rates for levered firms.
-Personally, my money is on the fact that MM, even in its original form, is basically correct.
+This is in contradiction to most implementations of CAPM which elevate cost of capital discount rates for firms with volatile securities prices.

 Another common practice among upstream valuation professionals is to elevate discount rates as proxies for corporate overhead and “non-core” operating costs when aggregating individual well values.
 The justification is that since their models do not capture “all the costs”, raising the discount rate should offset the fact that the models are only capturing about half of the full-cycle economic costs6.
 These practices echo specifications for reservoir valuation as defined by the SPE7, FASB8 9, and SEC10 11 12.
 A more thorough discussion on reserve-based valuation metrics can be found in Part 2.